Ancient tribe Tibetans - Ancestry and origin

 Genetic indigenous peoples by iGENEA

-Illuminations From My iGENEA DNA Test: Unravelling the Ancient Origins and History of the Surname Pike
+My Immersive Journey with iGENEA DNA Analysis: Discovering the Rich Origins of the Cody Surname

 This is how the DNA origin analysis works